ange-yaghi/manta-ray/docs/public/tutorials/4_textures/4_textures.md

 )
 ```

-As can be seen, with minimal syntax and only intuitive mathematical operations, complex image manipulations could be done all in MantaRay's SDL.
+As can be seen, with minimal syntax and only intuitive mathematical operations, complex image manipulations can be done all in MantaRay's SDL.
 In later tutorials it will be shown how this can be applied to convenient post-processing of rendered images.

 ## Conclusion